appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/appdome-build-to-secure-for-ios.md

 ### Input Variables

-This stepper needs the necessary parameters to operate.
-You can find all parameters and their detailed descriptions in the table below.
+This step contains some input variable(s).
+It needs these variable(s) to work.
+The table below gives explanation for this variable(s).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3049-domeInput.png' />